btcpayserver/btcpayserver-doc/docs/Deployment/voltagecloud.md

 You are now inside your new BTCPay Server.
 It shows in the dashboard that you've created a store and that Lightning Network has been set up.
-The Bitcoin Wallet is still missing.
+The bitcoin wallet is still missing.
 You can follow along in [this wallet setup guide](../WalletSetup.md)

 :::tip
 If there are questions about your node, the deployment or updates, please reach out to the support of [Voltage Cloud](https://voltage.cloud)